chinapedia/wikipedia.abstract.en/Page/English_Channel.md

 The descendants of Rollo and his followers adopted the local Gallo-Romance language and intermarried with the area's inhabitants and became the Normans – a Norman French-speaking mixture of Scandinavians, Hiberno-Norse, Orcadians, Anglo-Danish, and indigenous Franks and Gauls.

-Landing in England scene from the Bayeux Tapestry, depicting ships coming in and horses landing|thumb Rollo's descendant William, Duke of Normandy became king of England in 1066 in the Norman Conquest beginning with the Battle of Hastings, while retaining the fiefdom of Normandy for himself and his descendants.
+Rollo's descendant William, Duke of Normandy became king of England in 1066 in the Norman Conquest beginning with the Battle of Hastings, while retaining the fiefdom of Normandy for himself and his descendants.
 In 1204, during the reign of King John, mainland Normandy was taken from England by France under Philip II, while insular Normandy (the Channel Islands) remained under English control.
 In 1259, Henry III of England recognised the legality of French possession of mainland Normandy under the Treaty of Paris.
 His successors, however, often fought to regain control of mainland Normandy.

 With the rise of William the Conqueror the North Sea and Channel began to lose some of their importance.
 The new order oriented most of England and Scandinavia's trade south, toward the Mediterranean and the Orient.